Ashland County Court Records

 Searching Civil Records

-Civil case records from the Court of Common Pleas are accessible through the eAccess case search.
-Users can search by party name, case number, or case type to view docket entries and case information.
-Municipal Court civil and small claims records are available through the Court Connect system.
+Civil case records from the Court of Common Pleas are available through the eAccess case search.
+Search by party name, case number, or case type to pull up docket entries and case information.
+Municipal Court civil and small claims records are searchable through the Court Connect system.

 Requesting Copies

-The Clerk of Courts is the custodian of civil case records from the Court of Common Pleas.
-Requests for copies can be made in person, by phone, or by mail at:
+The Clerk of Courts keeps civil case records from the Court of Common Pleas.
+Request copies in person, by phone, or by mail at:

 Ashland County Clerk of Courts